-This shows that the liability gain/(loss) has been the most significant risk for the Plan over this period in regards to the actual liability measurements deviating from the expected.
-After that, the next two most significant causes are the asset gain/(loss) and the assumption and method changes.
+This shows that, up until this past year, the liability gain/(loss) has been the most significant risk for the Plan over this period in regard to the actual liability measurements deviating from the expected.
+After that, the next two most significant causes are the asset gain/(loss) and increases in liability from the PRI increases.
 Over the whole period, the liability gain/(loss) has had the greatest cumulative impact on the liability.